 Leila Abdul-Rauf is a multi-instrumentalist and composer based in Oakland, CA. Leila is guitarist and vocalist for metal bands Vastum, Hammers of Misfortune, and ethereal post-punk band Terebellum.
-She also composes and produces ambient music under her own name, with electronic trio Ionophore and synth-folk duo Fyrhtu.
-Leila has toured internationally and is a private guitar and voice teacher in her spare time.
+She also composes and produces ambient music under her own name, with electronic trio Ionophore, and with synth-folk duo Fyrhtu.
+She has toured internationally and is a private guitar and voice teacher in her spare time.

 Interested in more from this artist?
 Learn to play their music and more with Rocksmith+.